D4BL-DMV/dbl-legal-directory/README.md

-# L4BL Legal Directory
+# L4BL DC Legal Directory

-The [Law 4 Black Lives](http://www.law4blacklivesdc.com/) Legal Directory was created in collaboration with [Data 4 Black Lives](https://d4bl.org/) DMV.
+The [Law 4 Black Lives DC](http://www.law4blacklivesdc.com/) Legal Directory was created in collaboration with [Data 4 Black Lives](https://d4bl.org/) DMV.
 The Legal Directory seeks to provide accessible information for legal services in the DMV area.
 It is fed by the following google sheet: